 Information for self-funded applicants

-The application period for self-funded applicants for the intake 2020/21 has ended.
+The application period for self-funded applicants for the 2021/22 intake is open now.

 - Information for students without a scholarship

 - Erasmus Mundus: EMLex benefit package

 1. Information for students without a scholarship

 The Erasmus Mundus EMLex offers an excellent international study programme which is globally unique and highly attractive due to various activities.
 In the two-year programme students will spend the second semester together with all EMLex students at one university, which changes every year.
 It is possible to study at a third university of the EMLex consortium in the third semester upon request.
 In the 1st and 4th semester studies take place at the so-called home university.
 Erasmus Mundus applicants have the possibility to indicate their preferred choices for their home university; the selection committee then distributes the applicants equally among the partner universities.
 Self-paying students (i.e. students without a scholarship) are guaranteed a place at the university of their first choice and will be able to profit from our EMLex benefit package (see point 2).

 The Erasmus Mundus programme is fee-based, i.e. students have to pay participation costs to the EMLex consortium for each semester.
 In return, the consortium pays for costs arising in the course of the studies, for example tuition and administration fees, health insurance, library fees, etc. A supporting programme will be organized additionally.
 All students have to sign a Student Agreement before the beginning of their studies.

 2. Erasmus Mundus: EMLex benefit package